 Clients are responsible for the time they reserve for their appointment.
 If you are late for your appointment the treatment will still end at the designated time with no change in fee.
 Our first time client forms, which are required to be completed before the treatment commences, are printable HERE.

 Yes, you may pay with Visa or Mastercard.
-You may also use a debit card or pay cash.
+You may also use a debit card.